gis-yang/DroneMapping/README.md

 [FAA remote pilot study guide](/Documents/remote_pilot_study_guide.pdf)

 # 3. Autonomous Mapping

 Autonomous mapping provides an advantage over manual flight operations by ensuring that data collection is efficient and replicable at each site.
-In this module we learn how to use autonomous functions to capture hundreds of images that were pre-programmed to be evenly distributed with nadir view over the mapping area.
+In this module, we learn how to use autonomous functions to capture hundreds of images that were pre-programmed to be evenly distributed over the mapping area.

 ![image](/Files/GSPro.png)